Skip to ContentSkip to Footer

 Biography

 I graduated in 2015 with a Bachelors degree in Mathematics from Universidad de Sevilla (Spain).
-I completed my Phd at Kent State University (2020) and I have been an Assistant Professor at Clayton State University since August 2022.
+I completed my Phd at Kent State University (2020) and I have been at Clayton State University since August 2022.

 Education